-The final project selection will be made in discussion with the instructor.
-Once you have selected the project idea, write a description for it (system concept statement) and submit it to the appropriate Project Dropbox " Deliverable 0: Project Startup".
+- The team's preferred project topic shall be reviewed and approved by the instructor.
+The instructor may request modifications or ask you to come up with more ideas. - Once you have an approved project topic, write up a system concept statement.
+Document your current thinking of the project team processes and logistics you plan to practice this semester.
+Submit it to the appropriate Project Dropbox "Deliverable 0: Project Startup". - Once your project is known, recruit four users from the target population for your system.

-Choose a team name.
-The default will be "Team n" where n is the group number.

-Once your project is known, recruit four users from the target population for your system.
 None of your users should be enrolled in SWEN-444.
 These individuals must be willing to answer questions during requirements elicitation, and eventually participate in user testing.